-Approved Electives may be chosen from the following: Art, Photography, Journalism, MMT, or Business courses not previously taken.
+\Must be taken in Economics, Psychology or Sociology.

 All electives must be approved by the student's advisor.

 - MMT 1113-Marketing.
-The study of retail, wholesale and service selling, along with recent innovations in the marketing process.
+The study of retail, wholesale and service-selling, along with recent innovations in the marketing process.
 A broad knowledge of the field of marketing is emphasized.
 (3,2,2) - MMT 1123-Fashion Marketing and Merchandising.
 This course will examine specific areas in the fashion industry such as womens fashions, mens fashions, leading designers, fashion imports, and developing fashion images through fashion show production and other forms of promotion.
 (3,2,2) - MMT 1313-Simulated Business Training.
 This course is designed to give the student training in assembling store equipment, cash register operations, merchandising, signpress operations and building displays.
 (3,2,2) - MMT 1423-Fashion Color and Design.
 A study of the design field with emphasis on the elements and principles of design and a study of historical costume.
-(3,2,2)

-- MMT 1513-Principles of Business Management.
+(3,2,2) - MMT 1513-Principles of Business Management.
 This course is designed to give an insight into the modern business.
 Study will include formation of business organizations, resources of business, managing a business, the role of business in society, small business management, and careers in large corporations and nonbusiness organization.
 (3,3,0) - MMT 1613-Modeling and Personal Development.
 This course is designed to teach students fundamentals of visual poise and modeling.
 Through this course the student will not only learn basic rules for a model, but also the application of design principles of wardrobe selection and coordination.
-Emphasis will be placed on grooming and individual care, figure problems, make-up techniques, and personal appearance for occupations and careers.
+Emphasis will be placed on grooming, and individual care, figure problems, make-up techniques, and personal appearance for occupations and careers.
 (3,2,2) - MMT 1713-Salesmanship.
-This course given the student a survey of the importance of selling, its nature, its procedures, and an explanation of the salesman's job and the necessary qualifications to sell.
+This course gives the student a survey of the importance of selling, its nature, its procedures, and an explanation of the salesman's job and the necessary qualifications to sell.
 The characteristics and nature of buyers, reasons why people buy, facts about the company and their operations and the selling process.
 Cases and problems in selling are included, together with oral preparation.
-(3,3,0) - MMT 1723-Visual Merchandising.
-This course will emphasize the principles and applications of retail sales promotion and the purposes of display and its value as a promotional device.
-(3,2,2) - MMT 2133-Business Internship.
-Internship is an approved retailing or marketing organization under the supervision of the organization concerned and the MMT instructor.
-Written assignments are required of the student along with a written evaluation of the student made by the organization furnishing training.
-A minimum of 15 hours working per week.
-One lecture per week.
-Three semester hours. - MMT 2143-Marketing Management.
-A study of the various problems encountered in marketing situations in a free enterprise society.
-Special attention will be given to problems and decision-making in the areas of distribution, promotion, product planning, pricing and consumer behavior.
-Prerequisite: MMT 1113 Marketing.
-(3,3,0) - MMT 2313-Retailing.
-The role retailing in the economy is emphasized.
-The development of the present retail structure and the functions of it are included.
-Managerial problems resulting from current economics and social trends are brought out.
-(3,2,2) - MMT 2323-Retail Merchandising.
-A merchandising math course with emphasis on it's application to the retail business.
-The planning of mark-up, control of expenses, methods of inventory, development of a sales and merchandise plan will be covered.
-(3,2,2) - MMT 2333-Fashion Buying.
-A study of the duties and problems of the fashion buyer, demand forecasting, sources of buying information, buying policies and practices, and budgeting problems.
-(3,2,2)
+(3,3,0)